The future of small short term loans is changing.

 SafetyNet Credit is one lender making use of new technology.
 To make their affordability assessments more detailed than most current lenders.

-To do this they use Yodlee.
+To do this they use Yodlee or AccountScore.
 It is an account aggregation service.
 To connect to ‘read only versions’ of customer bank account details.

 Yodlee allows SafetyNet Credit and others, to have direct access to transaction information.
 More so it does not give the lenders the ability to make payments or other changes.
 But does enable them to see exactly how much money is entering and leaving a bank account.